-Kelly Clarkson and Pink to Perform Together for the First Time at the 2017 AMAs
+Kelly Clarkson and Pink to Perform Together for the First Time at the 2017 AMAs - E!
+Online

 The 2017 American Music Awards will feature the ultimate collaboration, with a double dose of girl power.

-Kelly Clarkson and Pinkare set to perform together at the annual show as the opening act, marking their first joint performance.
+Kelly Clarkson and Pink are set to perform together at the annual show as the opening act, marking their first joint performance.
 They were previously announced as musical acts for the 2017 AMAs but it was revealed on Thursday that they will perform together.
+Both singers are also set to give solo performances on the show.

 Clarkson and Pink are big fans of each other.